Ivesey/ivesey.github.io/_posts/2016-12-07-AWS-DevOps-Lab-3-With-Code-Build.md

 ---
 layout: post
-title:  "DevOps Engineering v1.5 Alternative Lab 3 Using Code Build"
+title:  DevOps Engineering v1.5 Alternative Lab 3 Using Code Build
+subtitle: Replace Jenkins with CodeBuild
 date:   2016-12-07
-categories: lab-guides devops code-build
+category: training
+tags: [lab-guides, devops, codebuild]
 ---
-# DevOps Engineering v1.5 Alternative Lab 3 Using Code Build

 ## Task 0: Give yourself permissions
 You aren't explicitly denied access to CodeBuild in this lab, but because the IAM policy predates CodeBuild, you aren't explicitly allowed permission either, so you're _implicitly_ denied access.
 This procedure, not to be performed in the real world, is the easiest way around the problem (but not the correct way around it).

 1. Go into the IAM console.
 1. Choose "users" in the Navigation section.
 1. Click on "awsstudent" in the list of users.